Person sitting with hands clasped, wearing a light blue long sleeve shirt and beige pants, on a tan surface with a plain background.

 Children are natural movement learners, using their sensory intelligence and curiosity to explore the world from birth.

-The Feldenkrais Method taps into this innate wisdom, working with the brain's plasticity and the incredible abilities of the nervous, proprioceptive, vestibular, and kinaesthetic systems to support development and everyday functionality.
+The Feldenkrais Method works with the child’s innate sense to move; the proprioceptive, vestibular, and kinaesthetic systems to support development and everyday functionality.

-My work is grounded in the belief that given the right conditions everybody can learn and develop at their chosen speed.
+• My work is grounded in the belief that given the right conditions everybody can learn.
 For some children and teenagers facing additional physical or learning hurdles, their world requires translation by those around them to optimise their potential.

-With fellow Feldenkrais Practitioners, I co-designed and taught Movement My First Language, an international project for adults who live or work with children with special needs.
-I now offer bespoke learning opportunities for adults wanting to understand how movement and touch can enliven children's development, curiosity, and agency.
+I taught Movement My First Language, an international project for adults who live or work with children with special needs.

-• Through gentle, playful, non-invasive movement exploration, I help young people discover more independent movement through their own felt intelligence and agency.
+• Through gentle, playful, non-invasive touch and movement exploration, I help young people discover more independent movement through their own felt intelligence and agency.

 • Individual Sessions & Mini Series Available